Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 | Healthcare Information Systems                         | Digital Health            | University of Denver |
 | Values and Outcomes in Digital Health                  | Digital Health            | University of Denver |

-Based on the provided courses and their corresponding programs, we can categorize them into the following main categories:

 1. **Foundational Health Informatics Courses:**
    - Foundations of Digital Health